Cushley hits late Carrick winner against Swifts

 Cushley won it after a foul on Kyle Cherry to move Carrick up to eighth while Dungannon remain winless.

+It was a deserved victory for Carrick although Cushley was fortunate to receive just a yellow card for a high tackle which caught Moore in the first half.

-It was a deserved victory for Carrick in a game which started as an even contest before the Loughshore Leisure Arena hosts began to dominate.
+The game started as an even contest before the Loughshore Leisure Arena hosts began to dominate.

 Danny Purkis saw a shot blocked before Rangers moved in front with a slice of fortune as Marron could only clear Forsythe's dangerous cross past a helpless Morgan.